EstimatedEst. Read Time: 13 minutes

 With the 30 degree angle on the bench, gravity helps to position the shoulder blades back and down, but you can’t just rely on the fact that the bench is helping you get there.

 You do need to actively contract your shoulder blades as well to ensure that this happens.
 Squeezing the shoulder blades makes it much easier for the chest to be in a position of power and therefore increase their contribution to the dumbbell Incline Bench Press.
-This, over time, will lead to greater chest muscle growth particularly in the upper chest.
+This, over a period of time, will lead to greater chest muscle growth particularly in the upper chest.

 Play Button